rp1177/Miscellaneous/Notifications_Bot/README.md

 5.)
 Process Emails: Use BeautifulSoup and base64 to extract and decode the email details (thread_id, message_content, date/time).
 Store this information in a list.

 6.)
-Create Discord Embeds: Set up a task loop that runs every few minutes to check the list of emails and create a new Discord embed for each email.
+Create Discord Embeds: Set up a task loop that runs every few minutes to check the list of emails, scrape the email data using BeautifulSoup with base64 decoding, and create a new Discord embed for each email.
 The bot will post these embeds in a specified channel with options to mark the email as read or delete it.

 7.)
 Host the Bot: Upload the bot code to a hosting service.